-A piece of fanfiction about King Alfred written by “The Ancient Scribe”, published with the author’s permission.
+A piece of fanfiction about King Alfred written by “The Ancient Scribe”, originally published in October 2022, republished with the author’s permission.

 Once upon a time, in the kingdom of Wessex, a girl named Baddo lived in a small village on the outskirts of the kingdom.
 Baddo was a curious and intelligent girl who loved learning new things.
 She spent her days exploring the forests and fields around her village, collecting herbs and plants, and studying the animals and insects she encountered.

 One day, while wandering in the forest, Baddo came across a strange stone with strange markings on it.
 She had never seen anything like it before, and she was fascinated.
 She took the stone back to her village and showed it to her parents, who were equally puzzled.

 Baddo’s parents told her that the markings were a type of alphabet called Ogham, and that it was used by the ancient Irish for writing Old Irish.
 Baddo was excited to learn about this new and mysterious alphabet, and she decided to seek out the wise and kind King Alfred of Wessex, who was known for his knowledge and love of learning.